Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: PredGAN for time series prediction

 Given known solutions at $m$ consecutive time steps, we can perform an optimisation to match the first $m$ time levels in the output of the generator with the known solutions.
 After convergence, the last time step, $m+1$, in the output of the generator is the prediction.
 We now can use this last time level $m+1$ as a known solution and perform another optimisation to predict the time step $m+2$.
 The process continues until we predict all time steps.
 Figure \ref{fig:PredGANc} illustrates how the PredGAN works.

-In our case, after training, the output of the generator $G(\mathbf{z})$ is made up of $m+1$ consecutive time steps of compressed grid variables~$\bm{\alpha}$ (outputs of the numerical model), and model parameters~$\bm{\mu}$ (inputs of the numerical model).
-The compressed variables are principal component analysis (PCA) coefficients, but could also be latent variables from an autoencoder.
+In our case, after training, the output of the generator $G(\mathbf{z})$ is made up of $m+1$ consecutive time steps of compressed grid variables~$\bm{\alpha}$ (outputs/states of the numerical PDE simulation), and model parameters~$\bm{\mu}$ (inputs of the numerical PDE simulation).
+The compressed variables are proper orthogonal decomposition (POD) coefficients, but could also be latent variables from an autoencoder.
 For a GAN that has been trained with $m+1$ time levels, $G(\mathbf{z})$ takes the following form